Natural Christmas Decorations From the Garden

 Natural Christmas Decor Inspiration

-Here are some more simple ideas for natural Christmas decorations.
+Here are more ideas for natural Christmas decorations.

-• Fill a vase with lush evergreen branches and add some festive ornaments.
+• Fill a vase with lush evergreen branches and add festive ornaments.

 pine branches in a vase for Christmas

-• Using greens as a Christmas table runner?
-Simply snip pieces of eucalyptus or another green.
-Lay the stems down the table, with the stems meeting each other in the middle.
-Then, add smaller pieces across the stems to fill out the “runner.”
-Finally add pomegranates down the runner over the greenery.
+• Using greens as a Christmas table runner—snip pieces of eucalyptus or another green.
+Lay the stems on the table, with the stems meeting each other in the middle.
+Add smaller pieces across the stems to fill out the runner.
+Finally, add pomegranates along the runner atop the greenery.

 pomegranates on the christmas table